sfleisch/segmentation_models/README.rst

  - `License`_

-`Difference between this fork and https://github.com/qubvel/segmentation_models`_
+`Difference between this fork and qubvel:master`
 ~~~~~~~~~~~

-The `CBAM <https://arxiv.org/abs/1807.06521>` attention method has been added as an option to the U-Net decoder._
+The `CBAM attention method <https://arxiv.org/abs/1807.06521>` has been added as an option to the U-Net decoder.

 Quick start